Certified midwives in Richmond, Virginia

-Brenda is the director of the Nurse Midwife Hospitalist Group.
-She is originally from Canada and has spent time living in Europe, Australia and all over the U.S. She has a love of normal physiological birth ignited by the experience of birthing her own children in Canada and Germany.
-She is excited to expand access to midwifery care and promote family centered care at Henrico Doctors' Hospital.
+Brenda is originally from Canada, and has spent time living in Europe, Australia, and all over the United States.
+She has a love of normal physiological birth ignited by the experience of birthing her own children in Canada and Germany.
+She is excited to expand access to midwifery care and promote family centered care at The Women's Hospital.

-Brenda received her Bachelor of Science in Nursing in 2002 from the College of St. Catherine’s in St. Paul, Minnesota.
-She spent many years working all over the country in all sub-specialties of maternal/child health.
-She has experience in the neonatal intensive care unit (NICU), postpartum, antepartum, newborn nursery and labor and delivery departments.
-While working as a nurse at Virginia Commonwealth University (VCU), she started the skin-to-skin initiative immediately following childbirth.
-In 2008, she became an international board-certified lactation consultant® (IBCLC).
-While at Stafford Hospital, she started both an inpatient and outpatient lactation service to aid new families in establishing breastfeeding.
+Brenda received her Bachelor’s of Science in Nursing in 2002 from the College of St. Catherine’s in St. Paul, MN.
+She spent many years working all over the country in all sub specialties of maternal/child health.
+She has experience in the newborn ICU, postpartum, antepartum, newborn nursery and labor and delivery departments.
+While working as a nurse at VCU she started the skin to skin initiative immediately following child birth.

-In 2013 she earned her Masters of Science in Nursing from Old Dominion University with a midwifery endorsement from Shenandoah University.
-She began her midwifery career at a busy, privately owned practice in New York state.
-She encouraged more family-friendly practices into the hospital culture, including hydrotherapy for pain relief in labor, use of birth and peanut balls and placing infants skin-to-skin with their mother immediately following delivery.
-In 2015, she joined the midwives at St. Francis in the Richmond area.
+In 2013 she earned her Master’s of Science in Nursing from Old Dominion University with a midwifery endorsement from Shenandoah University.
+She began her midwifery career at a busy, privately owned practice in New York State.
+She encouraged more family friendly practices into the hospital culture, including hydrotherapy for pain relief in labor, use of birth and peanut balls, and placing infants, skin to skin with their mother immediately following delivery.

 Barbara Royston, MSN, CNM